nginx/njs-acme/README.md

 # njs-acme

 This repository provides a JavaScript library to work with [ACME](https://datatracker.ietf.org/doc/html/rfc8555) providers such as Let's Encrypt for [NJS](https://nginx.org/en/docs/njs/).
 The source code is compatible with the `ngx_http_js_module` runtime.
-This allows for the automatic issue of TLS/SSL certificates for NGINX.
+This allows for the automatic generation and renewal of TLS/SSL certificates for NGINX.

-Requires at least `njs-0.8.1`, which is included with NGINX since nginx-1.26.**???-TBD**.
+Requires at least `njs-0.8.2`, which is included with NGINX since `nginx-1.25.3`.

 NOTE: Some ACME providers have strict rate limits.
 Please consult with your provider.
 For Let's Encrypt refer to their [rate-limits documentation](https://letsencrypt.org/docs/rate-limits/).

 ## Installation

-There are a few options for using this repo.
-You can build a docker image to replace your existing NGINX image, use Docker to build the `acme.js` file, or build `acme.js` using a locally installed Node.js toolkit.
+There are a few ways of using this repo.
+You can:
+* build an ACME-enabled docker image to replace your existing NGINX image
+* use Docker to build the `acme.js` file to use with your NGINX installation
+* build `acme.js` using a locally installed Node.js toolkit to use with your NGINX installation

+Each option above is detailed in each section below.

 ### Creating a Docker Image
 To create an Nginx+NJS+njs-acme docker image, simply run:
 ```
-> make docker-build
+% make docker-build
 ...
  => exporting to image
  => => exporting layers